Rainyan/userscript-weebkiller/README.md

 The code is based on Emubure's "Flow Youtube Chat" userscript, which apparently has since gone offline, but has been forked [to here](https://github.com/gepz/userscript/tree/main/packages/flow-youtube-chat).

 ## Installation
 First you'll need a [userscript manager](https://en.wikipedia.org/wiki/Userscript_manager) for your browser.
+If you don't have a preference, I'd suggest [Violentmonkey](https://violentmonkey.github.io/).

 [Direct link to the userscript](https://github.com/Rainyan/userscript-weebkiller/raw/main/weebkiller.user.js), which should initiate the installation for most managers.